 Dawn Schrader is interested in the role of new media and technology in judgment, psycho-social development and action.
 She examines dynamics between cognition, metacognition, epistemology, sociality, and the moral self, particularly in regard to online activity and technological change.
-Research focuses on privacy awareness and personal information sharing that affects interpersonal relationships and personal and professional development.
+Research focuses on privacy awareness and personal information sharing that affects interpersonal relationships and personal and professional development, especially ethical leadership.
 Additionally she is interested in the psychology, epistemology and ethics of emerging technological developments, including AI, robots, and cybersecurity.

 My research combines a social contextual constructivist view of knowledge and a social-cognitive psychology of human development within the domains of moral, self and intellectual development.
 I believe these domains are interconnected, and developed a model that I refer to as the Action-Judgment-Awareness model.
 The model consists of three dynamically related components: Action--the real life choices and experiences of persons; Judgment--the cognitive perspective or framework that people currently have and use, which includes personal epistemology, self development, and moral psychology; and Awareness--the metacognitive awareness of thoughts, strategies, experiences, and tasks.
 My primary research interest is the exploration of cognitive moral psychology, its structure and development, and the actions and decisions made in real life settings, including personal, interpersonal and professional decisions in the moral domain.
 I take a lifespan developmental approach to understanding social and psychological influences on cognition and action, with a particular emphasis on early adolescence through adulthood, with the ultimate goals of creating better, more comprehensive, explanatory, and inclusive theories, and understanding how individual lives and communities are improved through thoughtful action.
 I apply a model of action, judgment, awareness to understanding developmental change as well as to practical matters such as learning, self help, and protections of privacy and security in technological interfaces.